Viterbi algorithm: Example

-In this piece of code, start_p represents the doctor's belief about which state the HMM is in when the patient first visits (all the doctor knows is that the patient tends to be healthy).
-The particular probability distribution used here is not the equilibrium one, which is (given the transition probabilities) approximately {'Healthy': 0.57, 'Fever': 0.43}.
-The transition_p represents the change of the health condition in the underlying Markov chain.
+In this code, init represents the doctor's belief about how likely the patient is to be healthy initially.
+Note that the particular probability distribution used here is not the equilibrium one, which would be {'Healthy': 0.57, 'Fever': 0.43} according to the transition probabilities.
+The transition probabilities trans represent the change of health condition in the underlying Markov chain.
 In this example, a patient who is healthy today has only a 30% chance of having a fever tomorrow.
-The emit_p represents how likely each possible observation (normal, cold, or dizzy) is, given the underlying condition (healthy or fever).
+The emission probabilities emit represent how likely each possible observation (normal, cold, or dizzy) is, given the underlying condition (healthy or fever).
 A patient who is healthy has a 50% chance of feeling normal; one who has a fever has a 60% chance of feeling dizzy.

-A patient visits three days in a row, and the doctor discovers that the patient feels normal on the first day, cold on the second day, and dizzy on the third day.
-The doctor has a question: what is the most likely sequence of health conditions of the patient that would explain these observations?
-This is answered by the Viterbi algorithm.
+A particular patient visits three days in a row, and reports feeling normal on the first day, cold on the second day, and dizzy on the third day.